kaush4l/kaush4l/README.md

 ![Visitors](https://visitor-badge.glitch.me/badge?page_id=kausha4l.kaush4l)

 ## About me
-Hello there This is Kaushal a Full Stack Developer and Tech enthusiast.
+Hello there!!!
+This is Kaushal a Full Stack Developer and Tech enthusiast.
 To me learning should is the most fun and exciting part of every work that I do.

 ## 🔭 I’m currently working on ...
-- Building Android custom ROM
+- Small projects using Raspberry PI

 ## 🌱 I’m currently learning ...
 - Cloud technology
 - Building Android custom ROM
 - Scripts for automation
-- Raspberry pi and arduino to make something that glows or moves :stuck_out_tongue_closed_eyes:
+- Raspberry pi and arduino to make something that clicks(camera) or moves(robot) :stuck_out_tongue_closed_eyes:

 ## 👯 I’m looking to collaborate on ...
 - Anything related to building custom Android ROM's